CodeMedic42/constructure/README.md

 #### OneOf Type

 This is the most complex but in the end it is the same train of thought as Lazy.
 The only difference here is we need to determine which structure works.
 Once we have a working structure then the results from that one are used to get the results from the aspects.

+## The Home Run

+So did we knock it out of the part?
+Let's review the goals...

+1. Handle complex interconnected conditional logic throughout the entire data set.

+    With the ability to set requirements on each aspect this appear to be a resounding success.

+2. Provide a way where logic can be blocked from running if a required value is not passing validation, thus reduce rerunning the same logic.

+    Since the result of a aspect is either 'pass', 'non-fatal', 'blocked', or 'fatal' we can block the processing of any other aspect which requires it thus preventing other logic from running when it cannot.

+3. Output the results in such a manner as to have a break down of what is failing at each level of the data tree.

+    As we have seen the result is VERY informative of what failed and where.
+Not only that, but we can see at each property it's overall result state.

+4. Output the results in such a manner where I can bind to individual HTML elements using appropriate attribute (i.e. the required attribute on ann input)

+    With the result of each aspect broken down in the result the name of the aspect can be used to bind to either well define HTML attributes or even custom data attribute can be create from each aspect.